Inflation -- who cares? Monetary Policy in Times of Low Attention: Introduction

 \section{Introduction}

 Managing inflation expectations is an important instrument for monetary policy.
 It offers a powerful substitute to conventional tools if the nominal interest rate is constrained by the lower bound.
-By making promises about the future conduct of its policy, the monetary authority can shape inflation expectations, and thus, steer the real interest rate.
-At least this is how it works in theory.\footnote{For textbook analysis of optimal monetary policy under rational expectations, see e.g., \citet{woodford2003interest} or \citet{gali2015monetary}.
-See \citet{eggertsson2003zero} or \citet{adam2006optimal} for early analyses including the lower bound on nominal interest rates.} The question remains, however, whether the general public even cares about inflation.
+By making promises about the future conduct of its policy, the monetary authority can shape inflation expectations, and thus, steer the real interest rate even when the nominal rate is constrained.
+At least this is how it works in theory.\footnote{For optimal monetary policy under full-information rational expectations, see e.g., \citet{ClaridaGaliGertler1999}, \citet{woodford2003interest} or \citet{gali2015monetary}.
+See \citet{EggertssonWoodford2003}, \citet{adam2006optimal} or \citet{coibion2012optimal} for early analyses including the lower bound on nominal interest rates.} But while traditional analyses assume that agents are perfectly informed and have rational expectations, recent empirical evidence suggests that the general public is usually poorly informed about and inattentive to monetary policy and inflation.\footnote{\citet{candia2021inflation} and \citet{coibion2020average} show that U.S. firms as well as households are usually poorly informed about and quite inattentive to monetary policy. \citet{coibion2012can,coibion2015information}, for example, show that models of limited attention more closely align with empirical patterns of inflation expectations, compared to models with full-information rational expectations.
+In line with limited attention, \citet{d2020managing} show that forward guidance is quite ineffective in stimulating inflation expectations.} What do these low levels of attention imply for the conduct of monetary policy?
+And how has the public's attention to inflation changed over the last fifty years?